 What does it take to be a Main Street Finalist?
 (Part 1 of 3)

-In September 2016, the Borough of West Chester was recognized as one of 10 semifinalists in the 2017 Great American Main Street Awards, demonstrating a successful revitalization movement that began in 2000.
+On May 1, 2017 the Borough of West Chester was recognized as a 2017 Great American Main Street Award winner, as a result of its successful revitalization movement that began in 2000.
 West Chester is a designated community through the Department of Community and Economic Development (DCED)’s Keystone Communities Program, and is a positive example of working smart and living happy in Pennsylvania.
 We will be featuring a three-post blog series dedicated to West Chester and its revitalization.
 For this post, we spoke with BID Executive Director Malcolm Johnstone.

 Downtown Driving Change